 Have you ever considered not returning to work after maternity leave, either so you can stay home with your little(s) for a while, or get a new job with better hours or logistics (like an easier commute)?
-We’ve talked about how to resign gracefully in general, offered SAHM career tips, as well as pondered how to negotiate maternity leave ahead of time — but not specifically about quitting right after maternity leave.
+We’ve talked about how to resign gracefully in general, offered SAHM career tips, as well as pondered how to negotiate maternity leave ahead of time, and discussed moms who’ve taken a career break from work — but not specifically about quitting right after maternity leave.
 How can you quit without burning bridges or cheating your own family out of maternity leave benefits?
 Reader M asks:

 Oooof.
 Tough question, and I can’t wait to hear what readers say.
 Because every company’s policy is different, as are the state laws surrounding disability and maternity leave, it’s kind of difficult to say in general — but these would be my considerations: